mimecorg/bc-gettext-utils/README.md

 } ) );
 ```

+Multiple names can be specified by passing an array.

 Note that string literals must be used for the extraction to work.
 In JavaScript, `'single quoted'` and `"double quoted"` strings are supported.
 In C#, `"regular"` and `@"verbatim"` string literals can be used.

 Concatenation of multiple string literals using the `+` operator is also supported: